Unsure which lock types you have? Take a look at our useful guide if you can't tell a deadlock from a deadlatch.

 Rim automatic deadlatch with key-locking handle

-These offer extra security at night, allowing homeowners to lock their doors more securely from the inside.
+he cylinder inside the lock is linked to the keyhole on the outside of the door, allowing homeowners to lock their doors more securely from the inside.